App Maker CLI

 project create

-This command sets up a new project within the current directory on the default App Maker template.
+Creates a new project within the current directory, using the default App Maker template.

 Example: